vuejs/vue-router/docs/guide/advanced/navigation-failures.md

 ```

 ::: tip
-If you omit the second parameter: `isRouterError(failure)`, it will only check if the error comes from the Router.
+If you omit the second parameter: `isNavigationFailure(failure)`, it will only check if the error comes from the Router.
 :::

 ## `NavigationFailureType`